About SES

 On June 6, 2004, he completed a life-long dream, to construct the first two public tennis courts for use by the youth and citizens of Tecate, Mexico, dedicated in honor of the memory of his late son, Sean Eduardo Sanchez.
 The facility is named the Sean Eduardo Sanchez (SES) Tennis Center.
 In addition to the SES Tennis Center, Eduardo has been an active member of the San Diego, California community for many years.
 He is a past board member of the San Diego League and served on the Multicultural USPTA San Diego Division from 1994 to 1995.

-She is currently Senior Counsel at CGS3 law firm and has more than 20 years of commercial real estate and transactional experience representing national, regional and local companies.
-She was a San Diego Business Journal Women Who Mean Business Awards finalist in 2015 and 2016.
+She is currently a Partner at CGS3 law firm and has more than 25 years of commercial real estate and transactional experience representing national, regional and local companies.
+She has been a recipient or finalist for the following awards:

 Amelia D. Sanchez